viamrobotics/PointCloudiPhoneApp/README.md

-# Point-Cloud-iPhone-App
+# PointCloudiPhoneApp

 Point Clouds is an iOS app that records iPhone LiDAR data and exports it via a local HTTP server.
 The app also allows the iphone to form a Bluetooth Low Energy (BLE) connection and export data.
 As it stands the app cannot stream data in real time through a BLE connection.
 To approach this hurdle a potential solution lies in adjusting the RPI's Maximum Transmission Unit (MTU).
  The repo is organized as follows:
  - `\go` contains Go client code for reading the data exported by the SensorExporter app.
- - `\Point-Cloud-iPhone-App` contains the source code of the iOS app.
+ - `\PointCloudiPhoneApp` contains the source code of the iOS app.

 # First time running the app